Johnny Cash Heritage Festival

 Platinum Sponsor: $5,000

-- Company name or logo displayed during the Saturday Featured Public Presentation in the Dyess Circle
+- Company name or logo displayed during regional music or symposium events

-- Company name or logo displayed in conjunction with the award-winning WPA documentary, The River
+- Company name or logo displayed in conjunction with a featured public presentation or regional music performance.

-- Company name or logo displayed in conjunction with a public presentation session
+- Company name or logo displayed in conjunction with a designated public presentation session or regional music performance.

 Additional Project Phases